amandat85/LIRI-Node-Inquirer/README.md

 4. Answer the question by using the arrow keys to select from the list.
 5. Once you select a category, the process is the same for each.
     * For `Movie`, type in a movie you would like information about.
 If you leave it blank, the application will search for information about the movie "Mr. Nobody."
     * For `Song`, type in the song you would like information about.
-If you leave it blank, the application will search for information about the song "I Saw the Sign" by Ace of Base.
+If you leave it blank, the application will search for information about the song "The Sign" by Ace of Base.
     * For `Band/Artist`, type in the band or artist you would like information about.
 If you leave it blank, the application will search for information about the artist Drake.
     * `Do What it Says` will search a surpise song store in a text file!
 6. To search another category, go back to step 3 and repeat.